 5 Advancement and Recognition.
-Every Cub Scout should earn and advance a rank and receive the patch for that rank each year.
-Active Webelos Scouts will earn multiple activity badges in addition to their rank advancements.
-The Cub Scout advancement program has many elements that include Arrow Points, immediate recognition patches, outdoor awards, and Academics and Sports belt loops and pins.
+Every Cub Scout should earn and advance a rank and receive the patch for that rank each year. cub Scouts will earn Adventure Loops and Pins in addition to other awards.
+Dens and leaders may also qualify for awards and recognition.